opendatasoft/elasticsearch-plugin-geoshape/README.md

 ## Usage

-#### Ingest processor and indexing
+### Ingest processor and indexing
 A new processor `geo_extension` adds custom fields to the desired geo_shape data object at ingest time.
 Custom fields are:
-- wkb: from the geoJSON input field (can be used then to aggregate shapes)
+- `wkb`: from the geoJSON input field (can be used then to aggregate shapes)
-- type: geo shape type (Polygon, point, LineString, ...) for searching on a specific type
+- `type`: geo shape type (Polygon, point, LineString, ...) for searching on a specific type
-- area: area of Shape
+- `area`: area of Shape
-- bbox: geo_point array containing topLeft and bottomRight points of shape envelope
+- `bbox`: geo_point array containing topLeft and bottomRight points of shape envelope
-- centroid : geo_point representing shape centroid
+- `centroid`: geo_point representing shape centroid
-- hash: shape digest to perform exact request on shape (in other words: used as a primary key. we may want to use the wkt in the future?)
+- `hash`: shape digest to perform exact request on shape (in other words: used as a primary key. we may want to use the wkt in the future?)

 It also auto-fixes shapes that are invalid for elasticsearch but not for common GIS systems: the case where two identical geo_points are following each other in a shape.

-##### Params
+#### Params
 Processor name: `geo_extension`.
 Processor params:
 - `geo_field_prefix`: the prefix of the geo_shape field.
 For example `geoshape` will match `geoshape1`, `geoshape_1`, etc. Wildcard usage is possible, e.g. `geoshape_*`.
 Default to `geoshape`.